neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 terrorism, redlining, mass incarceration, climate change, political disenfranchisement, insufficient investment in health care and education and black entrepreneurship, and countless other insidious tactics.

-I am sorry our conventional media, social media, and elements of our politics are motivated to conflate activism for black lives with
+I am sorry conventional media, social media, and elements of our politics are motivated to conflate activism for black lives with
 "politics."
 They make money and gain power by stoking division and outrage, and we need ways to undermine these perverse incentives.